hano0709/tic-tac-toe/readme.txt

 This is a simple console-based implementation of the classic Tic Tac Toe game written in C++.
 It allows two players to play the game, keeping track of their scores across multiple rounds.
 The game also provides options to replay after a round ends, and it handles scenarios such as winning, tying, and invalid inputs.
+Additionally, the game now features automatic screen resets after each move, providing a cleaner and more interactive experience.

 ---